 Mark has been the recipient of many accolades over the years.
 In 2011, the San Francisco Business Times named him the 2011 Best Large Company CEO.
 Most recently, he was named the 2015 Results-Oriented CEO of the year by the CEO World Awards.
 The prestigious award recognizes Mark’s leadership and innovation in attaining results for the company and its customers.

-In addition, Mark has authored several books including On Digital, Digital: Disrupt or Die, eGovernment or Out of Government, Enterprise Information Management: The Next Generation of Enterprise Software, Software Rules and e-Business or out of Business.
+In addition, Mark has authored several books including The Golden Age of Innovation, On Digital, Digital: Disrupt or Die, eGovernment or Out of Government, Enterprise Information Management: The Next Generation of Enterprise Software, Software Rules and e-Business or out of Business.